renekliment/saltlamp-arduino/DOCS.md

 80 - 89	| 80 - 89 | PING - PONG
 90 - 99	| 90 - 99 | SYSTEM PINs

-# Return / error states:
+# Return / error states
 With every command you get a state back.
 You should check for this.

 If your command CMD was completed successfully, you get an "OK CMD" message back.